 Whether you provide law firms with technology, software, or a service, you need to be able to sell value to a law firm in order to turn them into a client.
-Law firms are bombarded with offers every day to try new products and services and it can be frustrating for them to sift through what they really need.
+Law firms are bombarded with offers every day to try new products and services and it can be frustrating for them to sift through a raft of offers to find what they really need.
 Rather than showcasing the product or service itself, legal service providers should focus on what they can do to help law firms overcome their existing challenges or needs.
-In this post, we look at a few ways you can implement a value selling framework throughout the sales process.
+In this post, we look at a few ways you can implement a value-selling framework throughout the sales process.

 Think Like a Law Firm